mkudija/blog/content/articles/2018-07-21-excel-diff.md

 ## 2. Updated Rows & Columns

-*Updated 2019-02-01*
+*Updated 2019-03-28*

 Suppose the rows may have been added or deleted in addition to single values changed.
 This updated [`excel-diff-2.py`](https://github.com/mkudija/blog/blob/master/content/downloads/code/excel-diff/excel-diff-2.py) will highlight changes in red, new rows in green, and dropped rows in grey.
+Note that this chooses the first column in your data as the `index_col` for the purposes of determining row changes.
 Here's the full script:

 <details>
     <summary>Click to expand...</summary>